Is Dropshipping worth it? The truth about Dropshipping

 - All invoices, packaging slips, and order charts have to list you as the seller of the product.

 - Be responsible for all customer product returns.

 - Remove all traces of a third party before the shipping of the product

 Like eBay, Amazon does not permit the purchase of goods from a retailer or another store that is already on Amazon only to sell the product on the same platform.
 For this reason, you would have to bulk buy products.

 Bulk buying does not automatically turn into sales.
 While the goods can be stored in the Amazon warehouse, a fee would have to be paid once the goods remain in storage for more than six months.

-The requirements on Amazon are closely monitored, and a slight slip-up can result in your account banned.
+The requirements on Amazon are closely monitored, and a slight slip-up can result in your account being banned.
 In between product fees, storage fees, and keeping in line with Amazon policies, the profit margin is lowered making dropshipping unsustainable.

 Etsy Dropshipping: Does Etsy allow dropshipping?